abonello/riddle-game-app/README.md

 drastically the amount of code in the html files.

+#### Flash Points Just Gained in latest game

+Flashing the points gained at the end of a game.
+This will be displayed when the user is returned to the user's page at the end of a game.

 * * *
 * * *
 ## TO DO -- ESSENTIAL